TimTwigg/Research/MazeGeneration/README.md

 ## Using the App

-The easiest way to generate a maze is to run App by creating an instance of the App object from App.py.
+The easiest way to generate a maze is to run App by creating an instance of the App object from ../App.py.
 This will start a basic user interface.
-All fields are required, though the value of function name is unimportant.
+All fields are required.

-NOTE: the App requires two json files: data.json containing a the matrix, and config.json containing the default/previous values.
+NOTE: the App currently requires a data.json file containing a 2d matrix.

 ## Generating a Maze File Directly (Not Recommended)